-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Bahrain.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Bahrain.

 What are the main methods of resolving commercial disputes?

 The main methods of resolving commercial disputes in the Kingdom of Bahrain (‘Bahrain’) are:

 Commercial courts: the commercial courts form part of the civil courts which are considered the general courts in the Bahraini legal system, which consists of (i) minor courts, (ii) high courts, as well as (iii) a newly introduced commercial case management system whereby the case managers prepare the commercial case before it goes to court.

 Bahrain Chamber for Disputes Resolution (‘BCDR’): established by virtue of legislative decree No. 30 of the year 2009 (under section 2 thereof) as a designated court specialized in commercial disputes exceeding 500,000 Bahraini Dinars and including and international trade element or parties that are licensed by the Central Bank of Bahrain (‘CBB’).